ClintFrancis/clintfrancis.github.io/_posts/2018-05-31-introduction-to-ai.md

 ---
 # Page settings
 layout: default
-keywords: ai
+keywords: [ai]
 comments: false

 # Hero section
 title: An Introduction to AI
-description: A brief primer on what AI is and where its going
+description: What is AI and where is it going?

 # Author box
 author: